FOR PATIENTS

 Your Doctor Prescribed a Heart Monitor: What's Next?

-Trusted by physicians and prescribed to hundreds of thousands of patients, Zywie’s advanced technology accurately detects and diagnoses irregular heart rhythms (also known as Arrhythmias) with real-time, reliable monitoring.
-This precise data enables providers with the ability to provide you timely, personalized care.
+Trusted by physicians and prescribed to hundreds of thousands of patients, Zywie's small device accurately detects and diagnoses abnormal heart rhythm patterns (also known as Arrhythmias), including atrial fibrillation, with near real-time, reliable monitoring.
+This precise data enables your healthcare professional to deliver an accurate diagnosis and timely, personalized care.

-Smaller than a Band-Aid, the Zywie Heart Monitor won’t disrupt your daily life—you can wear it comfortably while you sleep, shower, or exercise, all while keeping your monitoring experience discreet and seamless.
+No bigger than a Band-Aid, the Zywie heart monitor won't disrupt your daily routine.
+You can comfortably continue your normal daily activities, sleep, shower, or exercise, all while keeping your monitoring experience discreet and seamless.

 Zywie Learning Hub: Patient Education